pro-well-plan/pwptemp/README.md

 # WELL TEMPERATURE MODELLING

-This project aim to create a module able to calculate the temperature distribution for an entire well.
+This project aims to create a module able to calculate the temperature distribution for an entire well.

 ## Getting Started